mamafunny/Meowcoin/README.md

-In the fictional world of Westeros, ravens are used as messengers who carry statements of truth.
+In the fictional world of Westeros, meows are used as messengers who carry statements of truth.
 Meowcoin is a use case specific blockchain designed to carry statements of truth about who owns what assets.